 Let’s not pretend these are the only cheeky tricks I’ve pulled through my pregnancy – but they’re the only ones I’m admitting to for now!

 What about you?
-What did you ‘get away with’ during pregnancy?
+What did you get away with when pregnant?
 Or did you behave yourself more than me?

 - What to Expect when you’re not longer Expecting